 Centre for Environmental and Preventive Medicine

-I contribute to numerous expert bodies, committees, working groups and conferences and I am an Assistant Editor of Addiction, Associate Editor of Nicotine and Tobacco Research, Deputy Editor of the Journal of Smoking Cessation, a member of the Society for Research of Nicotine and Tobacco (SRNT) and the Association for the Treatment of Tobacco Use and Dependence (ATTUD).
+Professor McRobbie contributes to numerous expert bodies, committees, working groups and conferences and is an Assistant Editor of Addiction, Associate Editor of Nicotine and Tobacco Research, Deputy Editor of the Journal of Smoking Cessation, and a member of the Society for Research of Nicotine and Tobacco (SRNT).

 - Public health centre of excellance

 - Rate of nicotine metabolism project & topography project

 - Provision of Tobacco Control Health Inequalities Pilot Programme

 - Peer-Support weight management programme to supplement brief advice in general practice for obese adults from deprived communities

 - Ramdomised trial of nicotine patch preloading for smoking cessation

 - E-Cigarette - Potential toxins and nicotine delivery in users

 - Evaluating longer term outcome of NHS Stop Smoking Service

 - Smoking Cessation Service